osplanning-data-standards/GTFS-PLUS/files/transfers_ft.md

 `retail_density`	| Float, employees per square mile per mile.
 Can be measured for the area within ¼ mile, or other.
 `auto_capacity`		| Float, vehicles per hour per mile.
 Can be measured for the actual roadway, an area within ¼ mile, or other.
 `indirecctness`		| Float, ratio of the manhattan distance to crow-fly distance.
+`from_route_id`		| The `route_id` of the connection passengers are alighting, if route specific transfer.
+Null value assumed to be for all.
+`to_route_id`		| The `route_id` of the connection that passengers are boarding.
+Null value assumed to be for all.
+`schedule_precedence`| Indicates whether the first of second route whose schedule takes precedence and cannot be adjusted.
+Null value assumed that both are flexible.
+Can be either:
+-					 |    from
+-					 |    to